ACR Bulletin

 Growing up in metropolitan Detroit, the automobile capital of the U.S., this phrase seems appropriate: Today’s chest CT is not your father’s Oldsmobile… it’s so much more!

-Author Ella A. Kazerooni, MD, MS, FACR, chair of the ACR Lung-RADS® Committee and vice chair of the National Comprehensive Cancer Network Guideline on Lung Cancer Screening, guest columnist
+Author Ella A. Kazerooni, MD, MS, FACR, vice chair of the ACR Commission on Quality and Safety and vice chair of the National Comprehensive Cancer Network Guideline on Lung Cancer Screening